Last Updated on 5th March 2025

 For small businesses who have been affected by this scandal, the statement looks hopeful but gives worrying statistics as to how big this scandal actually is.
 Accusing lenders of selling businesses “absurdly complex products”, the FSA statement confirms that of the 173 IRS sales to SMEs that they investigated, more than 90% were found to have been mis-sold.

-Despite the bad news in December 2012 with the decision of Green & Rowley –v- RBS which seemed to ring the death knell for a positive outcome for SMEs, the FSA roundly dismissed that case as being too fact specific, a point that we made in our article about the claim on 9th January
+Despite the bad news in December 2012 with the decision of Green & Rowley –v- RBS which seemed to ring the death knell for a positive outcome for SMEs, the FSA roundly dismissed that case as being too fact specific, a point that we made in a previous article.

 As a result of this finding, the Big Four banks (Barclays, Lloyds TSB, HSBC & RBS) have now been given the go-ahead to review their mis-selling – Allied Irish, Bank of Ireland, Clydesdale/Yorkshire Co-operative and Santander will hear in the next couple of weeks whether they will be obliged to carry out the reviews.